stephencelis/swift-evolution/proposals/0000-automatically-derive-properties-for-enum-cases.md

 }
 ```

-This solution is in conflict with an unimplemented component of [SE-0155](https://github.com/apple/swift-evolution/blob/master/proposals/0155-normalize-enum-case-representation.md), where enum cases may be given the same case name.
-We propose that this unimplemented component is revised to avoid ambiguity or the failure to generate properties.
+Such a solution is in conflict with an unimplemented component of the accepted proposal, [SE-0155](https://github.com/apple/swift-evolution/blob/master/proposals/0155-normalize-enum-case-representation.md), wherein enum cases can be given the same case name.
+We propose that this unimplemented component should be revised to avoid ambiguity and the failure to be able to generate properties.

 ## Detailed design